Mondriaan need not apply

 This location of the servers provides a great loss of experience to the greats of the past.
 For example, this year alone works by Edvard Munch, Piet Mondriaan, Glenn Miller and many more great artists have entered the public domain in many countries.
 None of their works can be shared on the largest knowledge-sharing platform in the world: Wikipedia.

 The Internet removes borders, which means that we can benefit from US-based projects like Wikipedia.
 A (sometimes negative) side effect of this is that local laws get de facto exported to the rest of the world.
 Choosing servers in the US means that you need to abide by those laws.
 This has a most disturbing influence on our (that is to say European) legitimate access to our cultural heritage.
 Until at least 2019 I suggest that European cultural heritage should stay far away from storage solutions that are based in the US.
-And perhaps Wikipedia should consider ++Moving serversThe Wikimedia foundation might want to consider moving its servers to a jurisdiction with an active public domain, although they would most likely lose the benefits from the US fair use doctrine. as well.
+And perhaps Wikipedia should consider getting out++Moving serversThe Wikimedia foundation might want to consider moving its servers to a jurisdiction with an active public domain, although they would most likely lose the benefits from the US fair use doctrine. as well.

 Is it even more complicated?
 Let me know at firstname.lastname@example.org.